Sandalwood Oil: Benefits, Usage, Properties, and Side Effects

 Sandalwood essential oil is extracted from the chipped heartwood and root of Sandalwood tree through steam distillation method.

 India and Indonesia are the principal producers of Sandalwood essential oil.
-It has been a versatile oil for centuries and well-known for its spiritual and emotional applications.
+It has been a versatile oil for centuries and is well-known for its spiritual and emotional applications.

 Sandalwood (Santalum album) is a small tropical tree that belongs to the Santalaceae family and can grow to a height of 30 feet.